 Do you ever feel sharp, prickling, radiating pain that seems to come out of nowhere?
 Does the temperature outside, warm or cold, stir up electric shocks in your body that stop you in your tracks?

 Sometimes described as a “zinger,” dysesthesia comes on suddenly.
-The painful sensations often strike the feet, hands, legs, and other areas of the body.
-For many people living with multiple sclerosis (MS), dealing with these zingers is something they know all too well.
+The painful sensations often affect the feet, hands, and legs, but they can occur in other areas of the body.
+For many people living with multiple sclerosis (MS), dealing with these zingers is an experience they are familiar with.

 “Depending on the extent of the nerve damage, patients may report numbness or the lack of sensation, or they may perceive the sensory symptoms in different ways,” he explains.

 This can include a feeling of pins and needles, crawling or itching sensations, a tightening of the skin especially around the chest or abdomen, or painful feelings like shooting pains, electric shocks, or burning sensations.

 Dr. Evanthia Bernitsas, a neurologist at Wayne Health Neurology, says painful sensations or dysesthesia are very common in MS.